 The laser used in SLT works at very low levels.
 It treats specific cells selectively, leaving untreated portions of the trabecular meshwork intact.
 For this reason, SLT, unlike other types of laser surgery, may be safely repeated many times.
 The ultra-brief shock waves that are delivered to the drainage channels result in the release of extra amount of a substance normally found in the eye, matrix metalloproteinases, that help clean the meshwork so that it works better.

 SLT is performed at the West Coast Glaucoma Centre by Dr Schertzer.
 The laser machine looks similar to the examination microscope that your ophthalmologist uses to look at your eyes at each office visit.
 The procedure itself usually takes just a few minutes per eye.
 The Ophthalmic technician will place a drop of an anti-glaucoma medication in your eye to prevent a pressure spike after the procedure.
 An anesthetic drop is instilled in your eye before touching a mirrored-lens to your eye that is coated with a lubricating tear gel.
 You will experience a flash of light with each laser application.
-Most people are comfortable and do not experience any significant pain during the surgery, although some may feel a little pressure in the eye during the procedure.
+Most people are comfortable and do not experience any significant pain during the procedure, although some may feel a little pressure in the eye during the procedure.

 Most people will need to have their pressure checked within the hour following the laser treatment, since there is a risk of increasing IOP after the procedure.
 If this does occur, you may require medications to lower the pressure, which will be administered in the office.
 With the older modality, which is still quite effective and still in use (Argon Laser Trabeculoplasty) on rare occasion the pressure in the eye increases to a high level and does not come down.
 If this happens, patients may require a surgery in the operating room to lower the pressure.
 This has not been my experience at all with the SLT technique.